Roxas, Palawan

+History

 Roxas was created under Republic Act No. 615 in 1951 from the barrios of Tinitian, Caramay, Rizal, Del Pilar, Malcampo, Tumarbong, Taradungan, Ilian, and Capayas of Puerto Princesa.

 Geography

-Roxas is located on the eastern coast of the island.
-Facing Sulu Sea.
+Roxas is located on the eastern coast of Palawan facing the Sulu Sea.
+It is 135 km from Puerto Princesa.

 Barangays

 Roxas is politically subdivided into 31 barangays.
+Each barangay consists of puroks and some have sitios.

 Bagong Bayan was formerly a sitio of Ilian which is now part of the municipality of Dumaran).